‘Tis the Season for Academic Sanctions – What Parents Need to Know

 This is the time of year when, sometimes, even good boys and girls go a little wild.

 The prom season is upon us, and commencement ceremonies are imminent – which means that senior activities, both in and out of high school, are likely in full swing.
+“After Proms,” graduation practice, parties, and even Senior Skip Days are prime opportunities for kids to let loose.

 I think if we all took a stroll down memory lane, we’d remember the one classmate who pulled a senior prank (and got busted), drank a little bit too much cheap liquor during prom (and got busted), or skipped school one or five too many times (and got busted).